taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 2

 ==Flashback==

+**"September 2, 2119: On the shuttle barge service to Gemini Arboretum."**

 Backdrop: the glittery blackness of outer space, tempered by the light touch of the outermost layer of atmosphere.